HockeyJustin/i18nStronglyTypedCore/README.md

 ## About

-It is a .net core port of [afana's](http://afana.me/archive/2013/11/01/aspnet-mvc-internationalization-store-strings-in-database-or-xml.aspx/) excellent i18n provider for MVC 5.
+It is a .net core port of [afana's](http://afana.me/archive/2013/11/01/aspnet-mvc-internationalization-store-strings-in-database-or-xml.aspx/) excellent i18n (internationalization) provider for MVC 5, using xml for the resource strings.

 Of course, dotnet core has its' own [i18n provider](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1) but like many people, I'd rather keep things strongly typed as much as possible.
 It's simple to get up and running.

 ## Prerequisites

 - Dotnet core 2.1+

-## To get up and running
+## To get up and running (quick tutorial)

 1. Create an asp.net core application.
 - In Visual Studio this is:
-a.
-File > New > Project > Web Tab > Asp.NET Core Web Application
+- File > New > Project > Web Tab > Asp.NET Core Web Application

-b.
-Give it a name (and location, not the one used in the pic) and hit ok
+- Give it a name (and location, not the one used in the pic) and hit ok

 ![alt tag](https://github.com//HockeyJustin/i18nStronglyTypedCore/blob/master/i18nStronglyTypedMVC/i18nStronglyTypedMVC/wwwroot/images/1.png?raw=true)